Maddeley History, Family Crest & Coats of Arms

 The surname Maddeley was first found in Greater Manchester at Matley, a township, in the parish of Mottramin-Longdendale, union of Ashton, hundred of Macclesfield, formerly in the county of Chester.
 Some of the first records of the name include William de Mattelegh, Hugh de Mattelegh and Richard de Mattlegh who were all listed in Cheshire in 1316, 1316 and 1300.
 In 1325 William held the estates in the parish of Mottram.

-Important Dates for the Maddeley family
+Early History of the Maddeley family

 This web page shows only a small excerpt of our Maddeley research.
 Another 75 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Maddeley History in all our PDF Extended History products and printed products wherever possible.